-Book messages are prepared in the same manner as Multiple Address messages with the exception that the operating signal "ZEX" (and ZEZ if appropriate) will appear in the message instructions.
-However, in order to reduce transmission time and enhance security, the address designations not required in a transmission may be segregated and eliminated at originating as well as relay stations, thus address designations not pertaining to a given transmission can be deleted from the address component of Book Messages.
+- a A book message is one which is destined for two or more addressees and is of such nature that the originator considers that no addressee needs to be informed of any other addressees.
+Each addressee must be indicated as action or information. - b.
+Book message are prepared in the same manner as Multiple Address messages with the exception that the operator signal; "ZEX" and ZEZ if appropriate) will appear in the message instructions.
+However, in order to reduce transmission time and enhance security, the address designations not required in a transmission may be segregated and eliminated at originating as well as relay stations, thus, address designations not pertaining to a given transmission can be deleted from the address component of Book Message.